metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 This rule betrays a certain opinion about mystery stories that I disagree with.
 To wit: *the purpose of a mystery story is not necessarily a whodunnit*.

 Consider a story in which it is abundantly clear who is responsible for the crime, but not how.
 That is, person A clearly wanted to kill person B, and is the only one who could have... but there is no way that they could have done so, because the murder was impossible to commit.
-(And unless it can be proved, they'll get off scot-free!)
-The story has little interest in "discovering" the hidden motivations of characters, only in determining how, on earth, the murder was committed at all.
+(And unless their method can be proven, they'll get off scot-free!)
+The story has little interest in "discovering" the hidden motivations of characters, only in determining how on earth the murder was committed at all.
 Maybe this sounds outrageous to you; but if you have read much Carr, it is not a fair distance from his habitual style.
 (For what it's worth, he tended to have both: a crime that was impossible to commit, and a mysterious culprit. *The Reader is Warned* is closest to what I described, though it's not precisely the same.
 Also that book is quite racist.
 The reader is warned.)

 There is also a very famous literary exception to one part of the above rules, which I shall not mention because spoilers.